kokimoribe/todo-api/README.md

 ##  About
-RESTful API for a todo app. tly deployed on Heroku.
+RESTful API for a todo app.

-Give it a try:
+API is deployed on Heroku.
+Give it a try: https://todo-api-rd7qf9.herokuapp.com/v1/ui
-https://todo-api-rd7qf9.herokuapp.com/v1/ui

 Built using: